-Not too different from a car registration, you’ll get a card once you have registered your boat.
-You have to carry it around with you, especially when you go sailing.
+Not too different from a car registration; you’ll get a card once you have registered your boat.
+You must carry it around with you, especially when sailing.
 This documentation gives you the right to navigate to other states.

 You have to be attentive to the definite laws regarding registration and titling in Florida if you decide to stay for some time.
-Assumption can sometimes take you to nowhere.
-You must know that registration doesn’t represent your ownership of a vessel, but a title does.
+Assumptions can sometimes take you to nowhere.
+You must know that registration doesn’t represent your vessel ownership, but a title does.

 In most cases, lenders require a title as proof that the seller purchased the boat once.
 It is also evidence of ownership.
 In connection with buying a boat, you should receive a title that is authenticated by a notarized signature on the back.
 Some documentation comes along with it.

 You can complete the application for both registration and title via an online form.
-In Florida, there is a titling fee of $77.25 for new vessels and $75.25 for used ones.
+Florida has a titling fee of $77.25 for new vessels and $75.25 for used ones.
 It’s $85.25 for vehicles that are from outside the state.

 Vessels Exempted From Titling In Florida

 - Vessels that are used exclusively and stored in private ponds and lakes

 - Non-motorized vessels not longer than 16 feet

 - Vessels with complete documents approved by the state of Florida and its political subdivisions and/or those federally documented by the USA